xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 _Picture 11: Group Communications Pluggable Transports_

 That concludes the first part.
-Take a break, refill your coffee.
-Pretty soon we will publish second part, where you can learn more about other concepts, such as _data distribution & access design patterns, high availability_ and _upgradeability architecture_.
-Stay tuned!
+Take a break, refill your coffee and go to [part two](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part2/), where you can learn more about other concepts, such as _data distribution & access design patterns, high availability_ and _upgradeability architecture_.